-Rachel’s Coffee House is an independent café in the Yonge & Davisville neighborhood and a great spot to catch up with friends and to people-watch.
-The place is cozy but spacious, with plenty of seating, and it has a great patio area for summertime hangouts.
-This café prides itself on serving only fair trade, organic coffees from local roasters and boasts a long list of espresso drinks as well as an equally long list of delicious alternatives.
-Be sure to try the green tea latte, one of the best in the area, and pair that with one of the homemade blueberry lemon scones for the perfect afternoon snack.
+Rachel’s Coffee House is an independent cafe in the Yonge-Davisville neighborhood and a great spot to catch up with friends and to people-watch.
+The place is cozy, but spacious, with plenty of seating, and it has a great patio area for summertime hangouts.
+This cafe prides itself on serving only fairtrade, organic coffees from local roasters and boasts a long list of espresso drinks and delicious alternatives, from its macadamia latte to matcha lemonade.
+There is also a range of sandwiches, salads and sweet treats available.

-Located along a quiet stretch of St Clair West in Hillcrest Village, new-comer Krave Coffee is a welcome stop for coffee lovers.
-The space has a rustic feel, with exposed brick walls lined with vintage coffee ads and light fixtures made from old checked feeders and crates.
-The café also boasts an excellent patio overlooking St Clair West.
-It serves a variety of delicious sandwiches and salads, as well as pastries like muffins, scones, and tarts.
-Be sure to check out the all-natural, gluten-free cookies.
-As for coffee, Krave offers a wide selections of roasts, many of which are from local companies and suppliers.
-Try Propeller’s organic dark roast as well as the coffee tonics, which are available with raspberry and cherry house-made sodas.
+Located along a quiet stretch of St Clair Avenue West, Krave Coffee is a welcome stop for coffee lovers.
+Thanks to its exposed brick walls that are lined with vintage coffee ads and light fixtures made from old chicken feeders and crates, the place has a rustic feel and also boasts an excellent patio.
+A variety of delicious sandwiches, salads and pastries is served here, as well as a wide selection of roasts — many from local companies and suppliers.
+Try Propeller’s organic dark roast as well as the coffee tonics, which are available with house-made raspberry and cherry sodas.

-From the moment you walk into this delightful little café, you will be immediately overcome with the delicious smell of CocoaLatte’s Nutella and crêpes.
-The café has a wide selection of mouth-watering soups, sandwiches, desserts, and drinks, making it quite difficult to choose just one thing.
-Some favorites include the avocado BLT and the molten chocolate brownie.
-If you’re feeling a bit adventurous, check out the infamous Nutella latte, it’s seriously worth every calorie.
-Although the space is a bit tight, it is very clean and visually appealing and has plenty of comfortable seats.
-Definitely a must-try.
+From the moment you walk into this delightful little cafe, you’ll be greeted by the delicious smell of Nutella and crêpes.
+CocoaLatte also has a wide selection of mouth-watering soups, sandwiches, desserts and drinks, making it impossible to choose just one thing.
+Favorites include the California Club, which is served with smoked turkey breast, bacon, avocado, cheddar cheese, mixed greens, mayo and mustard.
+Wash it down with the infamous Nutella latte — worth every calorie.
+Although the place is on the smaller side, it’s clean and visually appealing and offers comfortable seating.